SenseNet/docs.sensenet.com/content/concepts/content-types/01-genericcontent.md

 metaDescription: "sensenet GenericContent"
 ---

-This type is the base content type of the sensenet.
+This type is the root content type in sensenet.
+Every content type inherits their fields from it.

 # Features

+No special features for this type.

 # Parent type